 - Isn’t believing in Jesus enough?

-- What if I had been baptized in another church before coming to Wellspring?
+- What if I was baptized at another church before coming to Wellspring?

-- What if I had been baptized or christened as an infant?
+- What if I was baptized or christened as an infant?